StatisticalReinforcementLearningLab/adaptive-sandwich/README.md

 - Run `pip freeze > requirements.txt` to lock the versions of your package and all its subpackages

 ## Running the code
+- set PYTHONPATH to the root level of the module
 - `./run.sh`, which outputs to `simulated_data/` by default.
 See all the possible flags to be toggled in the script code.

 ## Linting/Formatting